 - friends or neighbors if they know something

-Guide on how to make a countertop compost bin indoor, in a small apartment:
+How to make a counter-top compost bin indoor, in a small apartment:

 The holes are essential because they will make the material to “breathe”.
-Otherwise, you risk quick heat up of the materials, which will ruin the process of decomposition.
+Otherwise, it is possible that the materials will quickly heat up, which may ruin the process of decomposition.

-You can it and attach to your compost container lid.
+You can attach it to your compost container lid.
 This will prevent the smell to go out, while the air will be still able to flow through the holes.